Valsvirtuals/ProtoGlove/README.md

 -what materials you need:
   - PLA (100 grams should be more than enough for 1 glove)
   - superglue
-  - 25x2mm mild steel, flat head nails (for the harness latching points, indexing parts, and can be used as cheap axles for small mechanism)
+  - 30x2mm mild steel, flat head nails (for the harness latching points, universal controller mount, indexing parts, and can be used as cheap axles for small mechanism)
-  - 15mm wide nylon strap (for the harness)
+  - 15mm wide nylon strap (for the harness and universal controller mount)

 build instructions coming soon, if you need help contact me on my discord